Table of Contents

 No. Cash App does not officially support direct transfers to Nigerian banks.
 You need to use intermediaries such as U.S. bank accounts, PayPal, P2P trading, or cryptocurrency conversion.

-2. Is it safe to use VPN to access Cash App in Nigeria?
+2. Is it safe to use a VPN to access Cash App in Nigeria?

 Using a VPN to access Cash App is risky and violates the app’s terms of service.
 This can lead to account suspension and loss of access to your balance.